ioet/bpm-projects-api/README.md

 *  `python -m bpm_projects_api` thanks to the `__main__.py`

 What it basically does is to set the `FLASK_APP` env variable to the main package and run the app using `Flask`.
-If you are an IDE like PyCharm the process is way easier because they support configurations for running Flask projects.
+If you are using an IDE like PyCharm the process is way easier because they support configurations for running Flask projects.

 1. The main page provides a nice client to test the API and even  for you to provide your JWT:
    Click the lock.